David Campion

 SOUTH ASIA IN FILM

-IT is almost impossible to overstate the impact of cinema on modern South Asian culture.
-The Bombay film industry, "Bollywood," produces at least three times as many films each year as Hollywood.
 By any standard, the influence of films in India is remarkable.
 In the midst of South Asia's diversity, commercial films are a touchstone of common culture for South Asians at home and around the world.
 Their biggest stars are idolized by hundreds of millions of fans, regularly courted by political parties, and elevated almost to the level of deities.
 For decades, Bollywood churned out hundreds of cheap musicals with formulaic, recycled plots that were limited by strict government censorship.
 However, in recent years, the Indian film industry has grown in international recognition and become more sophisticated and bold, tackling sensitive political and social topics and breaking taboos.

 Below is a selection of South Asian and Western films useful for complementing our study of Modern South Asian history and culture.
-Some of these films are of average quality and imperfect in their historical accuracy, but many are excellent and effectively recreate the compelling issues that people living in South Asia faced at different moments in their history.
+Some of these films are of average quality and flawed in their historical accuracy, but many are excellent and effectively recreate the compelling issues that people living in South Asia faced at different moments in their history.
 And since films are the media through which many non-South Asians gain their impressions of India and other parts of South Asia, they are worthy of consideration by historians for that reason alone.

 Some information courtesy of Internet Movie Database.
 Used with permission